OctopusDeploy/OctopusDeploy-Api/sections/links.md

 ### URI Templates

 Some links (mainly to collections) use URI templates as defined in [RFC 6570](http://tools.ietf.org/html/rfc6570).
+If in doubt, a client should assume that any link is a URI template.

 ### Collections